Phones · Resale guide

 Warranty Status Timeline

-For a two-year-old phone like the Nothing Phone 2a, third-party insurance from providers like Jio, Flipkart, or Bajaj Allianz is generally not worth the premium.
-The cost often outweighs the diminishing repair value, especially as spare parts become more readily available at third-party shops.
+For a two-year-old phone like the Nothing Phone 2a, third-party insurance from providers like Jio or Bajaj Allianz is generally not worth the premium.
+The cost of the policy often approaches the device’s resale value, and claims can be complex for older devices.

 Pre-Purchase Inspection Checklist